jhu9000/feeds_paragraph_by_guid/README.md

 It does this by adding an entity presave event to the import process and then matching paragraph feed item guid with entity feed item guid.

-Only the node entity type is supported currently.

-Node feeds must map a feed item guid.
+The entity feed must map a feed item guid.

 The simplest guid could be: [node id]

 A more complex guid could take into account imports from multiple sites and be prefixed with a site key: [site key]-[nid]